dmbarbour/wikilon/docs/AwelonLang.md

 ## Labeled Data

 Labeled data types, such as records and variants, are a staple of most programming languages.
 I've frequently contemplated built-in support for labeled data in Awelon.
-However, editable views and accelerators should be adequate to the task without requiring new primitives.
+However, projections and accelerators should be adequate to the task without requiring new primitives.

-Naively, a record could be encoded as an association list, and a variant as a function that selects and applies a handler from an association list.
-However, the specific concrete choice of "association list" can be awkward for many use cases, as would other specific choices like "trie".
+For records, I propose we build upon abstract record constructors of form `[[A] "a" put [B] "b" put ...](rec)`, as opposed to a concrete representation like a trie or list.
+Importantly, the behavior of `put` would determine the *observable properties* of records - commutative, and whether duplicate put is an error or idempotent.
+And the `(rec)` annotation would conveniently provide a hint for typing, projection, and acceleration.
+We can easily abstract records as normal functions.
+And a few simple projections like `:label == "label" rput` would cover symbolic data.

-I propose instead that Awelon favors record *constructors* - i.e. we use `[[A] "a" put [B] "b" put ...](record)`.
-The block represents a function writing to an opaque record representation (perhaps a trie).
-The `(record)` annotation then indicates that this function should have the type of a simple record constructor, and informs our runtime to use an accelerated record representation.
-This preserves commutative behavior and error semantics of `put` operations, and simplifies functional abstraction of records.
-Record constructors are also easy to recognize and manipulate through a projectional editor.
+For variants, we can follow the example of Church-encoded sum types, where `type (A+B) = ∀r.((A → r) → (B → r) → r)`.
+That is, we must provide a handler for each case.
+The sum value itself selects one handler and applies it.
+Naturally, for labeled variants, our handler should be a record, with one label per case or perhaps paired with a default option.
+In any case, the resulting variant structure might have form `[[Val] "a" case](case)`.

 ## Arrays and In-Place Mutation